MrKen Cosmo Mk2 HVLS DC Ceiling Fan for Warehouses, Commercial & Industrial Premises

-Whilst HLVS high volume low speed ceiling fans have been around for 10 years the low-energy brushless DC (BLDC) versions of them are relatively recent innovations.
-These bring all the benefits of moving a huge amount of air for a very low energy use that DC control technology offers (70% energy saving).
+Whilst HLVS High Volume Low Speed ceiling fans have been around for 10 years the low-energy brushless DC (BLDC) versions of them are relatively recent innovations.
+These bring all the benefits of moving a huge amount of air but with the very low energy use that DC control technology offers (70% energy saving).
 No 3-phase power or complicated step-transformers are needed.
-In addition, they are easy to install and considerably cheaper to operate, giving even quicker paybacks that can be measured in months.
+In addition, they are easy-to-install without heavy lifting gear or expensive controllers thus giving even quicker paybacks that can be measured in months.